-One of his taunt poses comes from one of BT's first chapters where he beat up a bad-mannered customer in a restaurant which insulted him, his grandmother Erina and his friend Smokey.
+One of his taunt poses comes from one of BT's first chapters, where he beat up a bad-mannered customer in a restaurant who insulted him, his grandmother Erina, and his friend Smokey.

 His Story Mode image pose is taken from another famous cover.